WeAreNewt/re-meme/README.md

 re:meme uses the [Lens API](https://docs.lens.xyz/docs/introduction) in order to interact with the Lens Protocol.
 This allows the frontend to post memes as publications on Lens.

+Each meme that you create is a publication on Lens, to create the actual post we call the [post create endpoint](https://docs.lens.xyz/docs/create-post-typed-data) in order to send the data in-chain.

 An IPFS gateway is also used in order to upload and pin memes as content onto IPFS.

 ### Contracts